 Until the end of 2015, we did not utilize tax benefits related to Preferred Enterprises.
-In 2016, we started utilizing such benefits, with a related tax rate which could range 12% to 16%.
+In 2016, we started utilizing such benefits, with a related tax rate of 12%.

 The New Technological Enterprise Incentives Regime-the 2017 Amendment

 The 2017 Amendment was enacted as part of the Economic Efficiency Law that was published on December 29, 2016, and became effective on January 1, 2017.
 The 2017 Amendment provides new tax benefits for two types of "Technology Enterprises", as described below, and is in addition to the other existing tax beneficial programs under the Investment Law.